23. Elevation Profile

 The right side of the elevation profile contains the zoom sliders.
 The following controls are available:

 Splitter: You can resize the right part of the elevation profile window using this splitter button.
 The part containing the sliders will be collapsed if you drag it to the far right.
 You can open the collapsed part again by dragging the splitter to the left.
+The look of the splitter might be different on another operating system.

 Expand to Window: Resets the view back to 100 percent showing the whole flight plan.